-This article details the safeguards and mechanisms that an operator of a co-working space can negotiate to nullify or mitigate the adverse affects of the sale of such property by the owner to a third party.
+This article details the safeguards and mechanisms that co-working space operator can negotiate to nullify or mitigate the adverse affects of the sale of such property to a third party.
 It is Part III in our series of articles on setting up and operating a co-working space in India.

-Part I of the series details the issues addressed by a legal due diligence undertaken in respect of a proposed co-working premises to identifying risks associated with converting the same into a co-working space.
+Part I of the series details the issues addressed by a legal due diligence undertaken on a premises to identify risks associated with converting the same into a co-working space.

-Part II of the series details the typical issues addressed by a technical due diligence undertaken in respect of a proposed co-working space to ensure continuous, safe, and incremental operations from the same.
+Part II of the series details the typical issues addressed by a technical due diligence undertaken on a proposed co-working space to ensure continuous, safe, and incremental operations from the same.